Restream/redmine_attach_by_url/README.md

 ## Compatibility

-This version was tested only with Redmine 1.4
+This version supports only redmine 2.x.
+See redmine-1.x branch for Redmine 1.x.